Why “Having Backups” No Longer Equals Being Resilient: Lessons from Ransomware Case Studies

 - Oct 15

-- 2 min read
+- 3 min read

 Case Study Highlights: When “Secure” Backups Weren’t

-SFJAZZ – Ransomware Encrypts Backups A leading performing arts organization faced an attack that encrypted both production systems and backups.
-Donor and financial data were lost, fundraising was halted, and legal exposure mounted.
-The root cause: backups stored in the same domain and not isolated from ransomware credentials or encryption keys.
+A leading performing arts organization faced an attack that encrypted both production systems and backups.
+As a result, donor and financial data were lost.
+Fundraising efforts were halted, and legal exposure mounted.
+The root cause was clear: backups were stored in the same domain and were not isolated from ransomware credentials or encryption keys.

-Jaguar Land Rover – Supply Chain Impact A global OEM experienced cascading downtime when ransomware spread into vendor-connected environments.
+A global OEM experienced cascading downtime when ransomware spread into vendor-connected environments.
 Backup restoration efforts stalled due to corrupted data sets and a lack of clean snapshots.
-The lesson: visibility and validation matter as much as storage redundancy.
+The lesson learned here is that visibility and validation matter as much as storage redundancy.

-Merck & Co. – The NonPetya Fallout Merck’s 2017 NonPetya incident cost over $1.3 billion and revealed how even global enterprises can suffer catastrophic data loss when backup environments aren’t segmented, verified, and continuously tested.
+Merck’s 2017 NonPetya incident cost over $1.3 billion.
+This incident revealed how even global enterprises can suffer catastrophic data loss when backup environments aren’t segmented, verified, and continuously tested.

 The Pattern We See Across Failures